odrive/gateway-api/gateway-api.md

 ---------|------------
 `gateway.auth.method` | `oauth`
 `gateway.auth.oauth.url` | Redirect users to this url to sign in.
-`gateway.auth.oauth.state` | Use this state code to authize access after user sign in.
+`gateway.auth.oauth.state` | Use this state code to authorize access after user sign in.

 FORM Sign-In Method: